 To be eligible for a renewal course a candidate must meet the follow criteria:

 - A candidate must possess a certificate from a credible provider.
 Certificates obtained from on-line courses will not be accepted.
-Credible providers include workplace approved, Lifesaving Society, Heart and Stroke Foundation or St. Johns Ambulance.
+Credible providers include St Mark James Training, Vancouver First Aid Ltd, Heart and Stroke Foundation or St. Johns Ambulance.
 If you obtained a certificate from another provider please ask and we can determine whether is it acceptable for re-certification.

 - A candidate must have completed a re-cert or a full course within the past 5 years.
 If a certificate has not been awarded within the past 5 years he / or she will need to retake the course.